BunEvie04/my-uca-notes/Prototype.md

 >> Resting nature to be added
 >> Split ideas of either getting the animal to naturally fall down or a behaviour to only do so when the block is noted to be down there.

+# What to include in dev log:
+* Editing where the grass spawns
+* Adding the roaming bahaviours
+* Attempting to solve the sleepwalking
+* Giving the animal branching on the Initial behaviours
+* Getting assistance on fixing the sleepwalking and merging the two changes together
+* Editing the numbers for energy
+* Adding in the proper pit solution for the animal controller bp
+* Finishing the gameplay loop

+# Extra steps:
+* Title, pause and win screen
+* User testing
+* Polishing
+* Unique player character

 > Iamge of mesh nav
 >
 > Talk about the issue with wall